 BLOG AND COMMUNICATIONS

-We will post pictures on CampInTouch, write blog posts, and send weekly emails so that you can get a feel for what is going on at camp.
-You can access our Blog on our website under the Blog tab.
+We will post pictures on CampInTouch/Campanion (they are the same, no need to check both), write occasional blog posts, and send weekly emails so that you can get a feel for what is going on at camp.
 Please check our Blog periodically so you can watch videos, read about special happenings at camp, and become a virtual part of our camp activity.

-Parents can send photo postcards to your campers, friends, and family directly through your CampInTouch account.
+Parents can send photo postcards to your campers, friends, and family directly through your CampInTouch account (accessed from a desktop).
 To send a postcard, hover over the photo you want to send and click on the stamp icon.

-Prior to the camp session, you will receive additional information about the Summer Services within your CampInTouch account.
 We have photographers constantly snapping pictures at camp.
 The photos are uploaded once each day.
 The upload time depends on the photographer’s schedule and the data transmission speed of our internet connection on any given day.
-We try to get every camper’s picture onto our site, but some campers run towards the camera and some runaway.
+We try to get every camper’s picture onto our site, but some campers run towards the camera and some run away.
 Please be patient!

 Below is our broad photo uploading schedule:

-- Photos will be posted once each day, by the time you wake up the next morning.
+- Photos will be posted once each day, most likely the next morning.

 - You can expect 200-300 photos to be uploaded each day.

-- Camp wide special event photos (such as Trip Day, the play, and evening Maccabia events) will often be posted a day or two after they happen.
+- Camp-wide special event photos (such as evening Maccabia events) will often be posted a day or two after they happen.

 Crane Lake does not accept any camper packages.
 This includes boxes or large mailing envelopes of any size.
 Camp will only accept up to a standard #10 size business envelope (4-1/8″ x 9-1/2″).